 Methods: These projects generate expertise in multistep synthesis, dynamic covalent network analysis, polymer chemistry.
 Uptake, antivirals and network analysis benefits from state-of-the-art infrastructure from the NCCR (ACCESS platform; cell culture, including spheroids, HGM cells (CAPA assay for cytosolic delivery), automated high-content high-throughput microscopic imaging, genetic engineering, proteomics).

-Collaborations: These projects connect to the NCCR Chemical Biology and the NCCR Molecular System Engineering, with intense collaboration with other members, NCCR group meetings and retreats.
+Collaborations: These projects connect to the NCCR Molecular System Engineering, with intense collaboration with other members, NCCR group meetings and retreats.
 Interdisciplinary (post)doctoral studies in both chemistry and biology groups are possible.

 Some recent graphical abstracts: